dominopizzaaaa/govtech-multimodal-ai/README.md

 - I first tested InternVL2 on Hugging Face’s free API, but it had a strict quota.
 - After a while, I finished the quota so I bought the Hugging Face Pro to use their GPU instead

-To run InternVL2 for trademark indexing, I set up my project using Hugging Face’s API due to the lack of a local GPU.
-This section outlines the full setup process, including API integration, dependencies, and execution.

 Setting Up Hugging Face API for InternVL2:
 Since I did not have a local GPU, I used the Hugging Face API to run InternVL2 remotely.
 Hugging Face provides an endpoint that allows me to send images and receive processed text outputs.
 I used the gradio_client library to send requests to the InternVL2 API.